IanMHoffman/Micromouse/index.md

 To help speed up the fast run and also the search I would like the mouse to take a [diagonal path](https://www.youtube.com/watch?v=HOEtthmJDNw) through a zig zag.
 On the speed run this allows the mouse to reach a higher top speed for a longer period of time.
 On the search run it will only take a diagonal if it has already discovered those cells previously.

+## Adjustability & Modularity

+To make testing of future sensors and hardware the majority of the parts should be designed to make modifications easier.
+For example adjustable tow for the wheel alignment, and adjustable angles for ToF sensors.

 <br/>

 # Hardware Selection